ctboughter/AIMS/README.md

 Use terminal to navigate into the newly downloaded folder.
 If you've never used terminal before, you can type in "cd" and then drag and drop the folder into the terminal.
 Doing so should automatically populate the "path" to the folder.
 Then hit enter.

- When I do this, my terminal line reads "cd /Users/boughter/Desktop/AIMS" hopefully you see something similar, and when you hit enter you can move to the next step.
+ When I do this, my terminal line reads "cd /Users/boughter/Desktop/AIMS-master" hopefully you see something similar (replacing my user name with your own), and when you hit enter you can move to the next step.

 5) In terminal, type:

 ```
-./install_packages.sh
+./app/install_packages.sh
 ```

 It should just work, and you'll be prompted with a bunch of [y]/n questions, for which you should consistently hit "y" then the "enter key" for.
 If this doesn't work, and you get some kind of an error instead of the prompts, type each of these lines (or copy/paste) one by one, hitting enter after each one: